-Think of customer profitability as the holy grail of understanding your best customers and what they buy.
-A customer profitability analysis will reveal a lot about your best customers and how to meet their needs.
+Think of CP as the holy grail of understanding your best customers and what they buy.
+Its analysis will reveal a lot about your best customers and how to meet their needs.
 Why should you care?
-Well, customer profitability is essential for two reasons:
+Here are two reasons:

 It helps you grow profits by identifying your business’s most profitable customer segments.